Tied-Lora: Enhancing parameter efficiency of LoRA with weight tying: Introduction

 \section{Introduction}

-Large language models (LLMs) are increasingly employed as the fundamental component in a wide array of applications that require proficiency in Natural Language Processing (NLP) tasks.
-A key contributor to this widespread adoption is the capacity to fine-tune pretrained LLMs for downstream tasks in a parameter-efficient manner.
-This fine-tuning procedure enables the development of specialized language models that excel on particular domains and tasks.
-Despite smaller training data sizes compared to pretraining, finetuning still demands considerable computational resources, particularly for large models containing billions of parameters.
-Furthermore, it is often desirable to maintain several different customization for each combination of user $\times$ task of the service, many of which are often served simultaneously.
-As the number of users and tasks per user grow, so do the costs associated with customization.
-Thus, making efficient use of customizable parameters paramount.
+Large language models (LLMs) play a crucial role in various Natural Language Processing (NLP) applications due to their proficiency.
+A significant factor driving their widespread adoption is the ability to fine-tune pretrained LLMs efficiently for specific downstream tasks.
+This fine-tuning process allows the creation of specialized language models that excel in specific domains and tasks.
+Despite dealing with smaller training data compared to pretraining, the computational demand for during fine-tuning remains high, especially for large models with billions of parameters.

+Moreover, for LLM service providers, it is often necessary to cater to diverse requirements by maintaining distinct customizations for each combination of user and task in the service.
+For instance, consider a scenario where a language model is employed to assist users in generating content for social media.
+User X may have preferences for formal language and professional tone, while another user, Y, might prefer a more casual and conversational style.
+Additionally, each user may have different tasks, such as composing business emails, translating documents, creating social media captions or drafting blog posts.
+To serve these varied preferences and tasks simultaneously, the language model needs to be finely tuned for each specific combination of user (X or Y) and task (email composition or translation).

 \tikzset {_qp3twg8z4/.code = {\pgfsetadditionalshadetransform{ \pgftransformshift{\pgfpoint{0 bp } { 0 bp } } \pgftransformrotate{0 } \pgftransformscale{2 } }}} \pgfdeclarehorizontalshading{_y56jsd4cl}{150bp}{rgb(0bp)=(0.96,0.65,0.14); rgb(37.5bp)=(0.96,0.65,0.14); rgb(62.5bp)=(0.29,0.56,0.89); rgb(100bp)=(0.29,0.56,0.89)}